sdtemple/isweep/README.md

 You should be in the ```mamba activate isweep``` environment for analyses.

 You should run the analyses using cluster jobs.

-We have made README.md files in most subfolders.

 ## Installation